openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

 * assist community members; or
 * simply discuss an aspect Open edX platform.

-Certain working group may step up to fulfill a responsibility called for in an Open edX Propsal.
-For example, at the time of writing, the Product Working Group is leading the implemenation `the Core Product from OEP-57`_, the DevOps Working Group handles `the release process from OEP-10`_, and the Architecture Coordination Working Group facilitates `the architecture advisory process from OEP-56`_.
+Certain working groups may step up to fulfill a responsibility called for in an Open edX Proposal.
+For example, at the time of writing, the Product Working Group is leading the implementation `the Core Product from OEP-57`_, the DevOps Working Group handles `the release process from OEP-10`_, and the Architecture Coordination Working Group facilitates `the architecture advisory process from OEP-56`_.
 Due to the fluid nature of working groups, the association between OEP-declared responsibilities and specific working group names is subject to change over time.

-Furthermore, working groups can step up to support maintenance Open edX components, per the process detailed in `OEP-55 <https://docs.openedx.org/projects/openedx-proposals/en/latest/processes/oep-0055-proc-project-maintainers.html>`_.
+Furthermore, working groups can step up to support maintenance of Open edX components, per the process detailed in `OEP-55 <https://docs.openedx.org/projects/openedx-proposals/en/latest/processes/oep-0055-proc-project-maintainers.html>`_.

 How are working groups formed and dissolved?
 ============================================